 Welcome to Shindai Aikikai Dojo

-Shindai is primarily a member dojo of the Aikido Schools of Ueshiba (ASU).
-In addition, we are an established Japanese Martial Arts Budokan.
-That means that Shindai hosts and supports a select group of traditional Japanese martial art disciplines, including Karate, Judo, Iai Jutsu, Jiu Jutsu, Japanese sword (Toyama Batto Do and Eishinryu Iaijutsu), and Kendo.
+Shindai is a member dojo of the Aikido Schools of Ueshiba (ASU).
+Dedicated to offering training in the principles of Aikido as founded by O’Sensei, brought to us through Saotome Sensei, we are also an established Budokan supporting additional traditional Japanese Martial Arts.
+That means Shindai hosts and supports a select group of traditional Japanese martial disciplines, including Karate, Judo, Eishin ryu Iai Jutsu, Jiu Jutsu (Daito Ryu Aiki Jujitsu and Danzan Ryu), Japanese sword (Toyama Batto Do), and Kendo.

-All of our instructors are active internationally certified students of Mitsugi Saotome Shihan, world-renowned head of the Aikido Schools of Ueshiba.
+All of our instructors are active internationally certified students of Mitsugi Saotome Shihan, Ushi Deshi to O’Sensei and world-renowned head of the Aikido Schools of Ueshiba.

 Regardless of rank or affiliation, you are welcome to train at our dojo.